-Temporary grassland is land that has been in grass or other herbaceous forage for five years or less, (included in Annex D ).
+Temporary grassland is land that has been in grass or other herbaceous forage for five years or less, (included in Annex C) (PDF, Size: 410.1 kB) .

 Permanent grassland

 Permanent grassland and permanent pasture (together referred to as permanent grassland) means land used to grow grasses or other herbaceous forage naturally (self-seeded) or through cultivation (sown) and that has not been included in the crop rotation of the holding for five years or more.